Motor Vehicle Safety

 Source: Target Zero, CDC, Insurance Institute for Highway Safety (IIHS), Highway Loss Data Institute (HLDI), Washington State Traffic Commission (WTSC), U.S. Department of Transportation and National Highway Traffic Safety Administration (NHTSA).

-SHARE these impaired driving messages on social media & use the hashtags:
+Share these impaired driving messages on social media using the hashtag #ThinkBeforeYouDrive:

 The Big Game